-Letitia Huckaby is a photographer and multimedia artist who calls Fort Worth home.
+Letitia Huckaby is a photographer and multimedia artist based in Fort Worth.
 In 2010 she completed a public artwork for the Ella Mae Shamblee Branch Public Library which was newly constructed on East Rosedale when Huckaby’s work was superbly built into the site.
 A mosaic and stone path begins at the entrance patio, then winds its way through the front doors and past the reference desk leading to a literary garden.
 The patchwork design of the path complements an abstracted grid of photographs printed on sheet glass and multicolored glass blocks in a prominently featured window in the front of the library.
 Together, this work is entitled 35 City Blocks and it poetically reflects the artist’s studio practice in her exploration of genealogy, history, and themes of family and community.

 After nine years outside this busy public building, some losses have occurred in one section of the mosaic glass blocks, and there are several areas where the natural stone pavers now are displaying cracks.
 The biggest area of damage lies over a joint in the sidewalk where the mosaic path is embedded.
 The two slabs of concrete on either side of the joint are no longer on a completely even plane which has led to water penetration and material losses over time.